ZacWalk/ImageWalker/README.md

 ImageWalker
 ===========

 This is a slightly cut down version of ImageWalker 2.31.
-Older libraries that did not build with Visual Studio 2013 were removed.
-The main difference is that most unusual image types are not supported.
+Older libraries that did not build with Visual Studio were removed.
+The main difference is that some unusual image types are not supported.

-Diffractor has been superseded ImageWalker in every way.
+ImageWalker has been superseded by Diffractor.
 I don't plan any new releases of ImageWalker.